n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/APITemplateIo/README.md

 ### 2. APITemplate.io node (create: pdf)

 This node will generate an invoice using the information from the previous node.
-Create an invoice template in APITemplate.io, if you don't have one.
+Create an invoice template in APITemplate.io, if you don't already have one.

 1. First of all, you'll have to enter credentials for the APITemplate.io node.
 You can find out how to do that [here](../../../credentials/APITemplateIo/README.md).
 2. Select 'PDF' from the ***Resource*** dropdown list.